What Is A Trapped Nerve?

 When Should I Seek Professional Medical Help For A Trapped Nerve?

-• If you have loss of sensation in an area of the body.
+- If you have loss of sensation in an area of the body (particularly concerning is loss of sensation around the genital or anal areas).

-• If you have loss of normal bodily function (or significant impairment) – eg your site is suddenly affected or you are unable to empty your bladder.
+- If you have loss of normal bodily function (or significant impairment) – eg you are unable to empty your bladder or control your bowels.

 Should I Go To A&E About A Trapped Nerve?